ParallelTask/dinoloop/wiki/application_middlewares.md

 }
 ```
 ### ErrorMiddleware
-This example shows how to create error middleware that handles uncaught exceptions thrown by application (dino).
+This example shows how to create error middleware that handles uncaught exceptions thrown by application.
 ```
 import { ErrorMiddleware } from 'dinoloop';
 import { Request, Response, NextFunction } from 'express';